 - Flax seeds

-I decided that this must be the price you pay for being happy.
-Then, I started incorporating collagen producing foods into my diet and increasing vitamin C. Not only did my expression lines start to disappear, but I also noticed that my joints felt much better after a hard work out.
+I accepted that this must be the price you pay for being happy.
+Then, I started incorporating collagen-producing foods into my diet and increasing my vitamin C intake.

 Collagen is essential to your health and helps: